-In order to develop AI applications, huge amounts of annotated data are required for efficient training.
+In order to develop AI applications, huge amounts of labeled data are required for efficient training.
 Generation of the dataset is the most time-consuming part for most AI applications.
-It is crucial to have a large volume of data and highly accurate labels for the training of a state-of-the-art AI application.
-To ease this process, we benefit from Plainsight Data Annotation which provides efficient labelling tools and a flexible user experience.
+It is crucial to have a large volume of data and highly accurate labels to train state-of-the-art AI applications.
+To ease this process, we leveraged Plainsight Data Labeling which provides efficient labeling tools and a flexible user experience.

-“Although the TrackForward function is actually developed for labelling video frames, it has accelerated the labelling of many images using AI too, as it automatically extracts the labels of similar dermoscopy images.”
+“Although the TrackForward function is actually developed for labeling video frames, it has accelerated the labeling of many images using AI too, as it automatically extracts the labels of similar dermoscopy images.”

 In this use-case, we aim to train a deep learning architecture for skin cancer segmentation.
 For this project we have used The International Skin Imaging Collaboration (ISIC) 2019 – Skin Lesion Analysis Towards Melanoma Detection dataset.
 The ISIC 2019 dataset consists of 25k dermoscopic images from various sources such as BCN_20000, HAM10000 and MSK dataset.
 The goal of the ISIC 2019 is the classification of dermoscopic images in 8 categories, namely:

 As you can see above, the ISIC 2019 dataset only provides class names for each case.
 However, the boundaries of the lesions are also crucially important for diagnosis.
-Therefore, we have preferred Plainsight’s platform to annotate each lesion’s boundary considering the number of images and challenges in manual labelling.
+Therefore, considering the number of images and challenges in manual labeling, we have preferred Plainsight’s Labeler for labeling each lesion’s boundary.
 The Plainsight platform provides vision AI-based tools such as SmartPoly and TrackForward.

-Plainsight’s AI-powered annotation feature, AutoLabel, has been used in a variety of different Yildiz projects.
-Considering the custom nature of dermatological image classes, a custom model would be used.
-In the next installment of this blog series, we’ll highlight how annotation of custom medical datasets can be accelerated 20x with AutoLabel.
+Plainsight’s AI-powered labeling feature, AutoLabel, has been used for a variety of different Yildiz projects.
+Considering the specialized nature of dermatological image classes, a custom model would be used.
+In the next installment of this blog series, we’ll highlight how labeling of custom medical datasets can be accelerated 20x with AutoLabel.

 After the appropriate label classes were defined, the SmartPoly feature was predominantly used in images with high contrast, and very good results were obtained.

-“…the SmartPoly function was found to be very useful, as it reduces the time spent on labelling by almost half compared to the manual labelling process.”
+“…the SmartPoly function was found to be very useful, as it reduces the time spent on labeling by almost half compared to the manual labeling process.”

 In this feature, once the minimum bounding box is drawn to include the lesion, the function automatically extracts the boundaries in accordance with the lesion size.
-Efficient and accurate results were obtained with this feature as can be seen below.
-All labelled data have been evaluated by a dermatology expert (M.D.).
+Efficient and accurate results were obtained with this feature, as seen below.
+All labeled data has been evaluated by a dermatology expert (M.D.).

-Although the TrackForward function is actually developed for labelling video frames, it has accelerated the labelling of many images using AI as it automatically extracts the labels of similar dermoscopy images.
-Only complex images with very low contrast, difficult to detect lesions, and different color tones were labeled manually.
+Although the TrackForward function is actually developed for labeling video frames, it has accelerated the labeling of many images using AI as it automatically extracts the labels of similar dermoscopy images.
+Only complex images with very low contrast, difficult-to-detect lesions, and different color tones were labeled manually.
 In the below example the lesion is covered by hair which makes it almost impossible to detect the lesion automatically.
-In these cases, automatic hair removal algorithms can be applied prior to the labelling process.
+In these cases, automatic hair removal algorithms can be applied prior to the labeling process.

 from left to right: Original, SmartPoly Function, SmartPoly Result

-from left to right: Manual Labelling and Final Label
+from left to right: Manual Labeling and Final Label

-In particular, the SmartPoly function was found to be very useful, as it reduces the time spent on labelling by almost half compared to the manual labelling process.
+In particular, the SmartPoly function was found to be very useful, as it reduces the time spent on labeling by almost half compared to the manual labeling process.

 Skin cancer diagnosis is very important to avoid unwanted mortality.
 Usually diagnosis procedure is performed by visual interpretation of dermoscopy images.
 Due to heavy workload and lack of concentration or experience, physicians may misdiagnose the cases which may result in death.
 This study aims to solve these challenges and to provide a second opinion to physicians in order to increase the accuracy of their diagnosis through use of Artificial Intelligence.

-One of the main outcomes of this study is generated labelled data for skin lesion segmentation.
-Additionally, this created labelled dataset will be used to establish a deep learning-based skin cancer identification and segmentation system from dermoscopy images.
+One of the main outcomes of this study is labeled data for skin lesion segmentation.
+Additionally, this dataset will be used to establish a deep learning-based skin cancer identification and segmentation system from dermoscopy images.
 It is expected that the output of the study will provide a backbone for future studies which focuses on different types of dermoscopy images.